West Midlands · Punjabi community · mobile traders

 FAQs

-What is the best card machine for a mobile trader in Birmingham (Handsworth and Soho Road)?
+What is the best card machine for mobile traders in Birmingham (Handsworth and Soho Road)?

-Tap to Pay on iPhone on SumUp or Square is the strongest fit for mobile traders in Birmingham (Handsworth and Soho Road) in 2026.
-Tap to Pay on iPhone removes the hardware cost entirely.
-Pair with SumUp or Square for the no-contract economics that fit a mobile trade.
+Tap to Pay on iPhone on SumUp or Square is the strongest fit for mobile traders in Birmingham (Handsworth and Soho Road) in 2026, on the balance of rate, contract and the way the trade takes payments.
+See "Our pick" above for the full reasoning.

-How much does a card machine cost for a mobile trader in Birmingham (Handsworth and Soho Road)?
+How much does a card machine cost for mobile traders in Birmingham (Handsworth and Soho Road)?

 What watch-outs apply to mobile traders in Birmingham (Handsworth and Soho Road)?